 The causative agent for hepatitis A is a positive-strand RNA virus belonging to the hepatovirus genus.
-These class of virus primarily affect the liver and causes inflammation.
+This class of virus primarily affects the liver and causes inflammation.
 Hepatitis A is transmitted mainly via the fecal-oral route or through close physical contact.
-Transmission from fecal material can happen through directly touching feces or by consuming food and water contaminated with fecal matter.
+Transmission from fecal material can happen by directly touching feces or consuming food and water contaminated with fecal matter.

-In the United States, recommendations are for all children to receive HAV beginning at age one-year-old (twelve to twenty-three months) following routine vaccine schedules.
+In the United States, recommendations are for all children to receive HAV beginning at age one year old (twelve to twenty-three months) following routine vaccine schedules.
 Children aged 12 to 23 months without documentation of hepatitis A vaccination or serologic evidence of immunity should receive a vaccination on arrival in the United States.
 Children not vaccinated by age two years can receive the vaccination at subsequent visits.
-Persons who are working in or traveling to places having high or intermediate endemicity of infection should receive HAV doses at the appropriate age.
+Persons working in or traveling to places with high or intermediate endemicity of infection should receive HAV doses at the appropriate age.
 The first dose of HAV should be given at the earliest opportunity after planning travel, as the antibody formation might not be complete until four weeks after vaccination.
 Completion of the vaccine series is the recommendation for long-term protection according to routine vaccination schedules.

 Although donor screening, as well as changes in the way the clotting factors are current vaccine preparation methods, have decreased the risk of hepatitis A, susceptible persons receiving clotting-factor concentrates should still receive HAV.
 Susceptible persons diagnosed with chronic hepatic disorders, including patients with chronic hepatitis B or hepatitis C virus infections, should receive the vaccination.
-Current, as well as potential recipients of hepatic transplants, should be vaccinated as well.
+Both current and potential recipients of hepatic transplants, should be vaccinated as well.

 Hepatitis A vaccine is not currently licensed for use as postexposure prophylaxis.
-However, if a person is receiving IG for post-exposure prophylaxis, they may be given any routine recommended HAV due.
+However, if a person receives IG for post-exposure prophylaxis, they may be given any routine recommended HAV due.
 IG and HAV may be given at the same time, but the injections must be into separate anatomic sites.
-Immunoglobulin should be administered to previously unvaccinated persons in situations where there has been close personal contact, childcare centers, have a common-source exposure in schools, hospitals, and work settings.
+Immunoglobulin should be administered to previously unvaccinated persons in situations where there has been close personal contact, childcare centers, and common-source exposure in schools, hospitals, and work settings.

-The recommendation is to administer immunoglobulin G (IG) to all previously unvaccinated household, sexual contacts and persons sharing drugs of patients with confirmed hepatitis A. Beyond persons living in the same home as persons with serologically confirmed hepatitis A, anyone having close contact with a person diagnosed with hepatitis A (e.g., regular babysitting) should also receive IG.
+The recommendation is to administer immunoglobulin G (IG) to all previously unvaccinated households, sexual contacts, and persons sharing drugs of patients with confirmed hepatitis A. Beyond persons living in the same home as persons with serologically confirmed hepatitis A, anyone having close contact with a person diagnosed with hepatitis A (e.g., regular babysitting) should also receive IG.